NOTICE!

 The machine releases a molten time bomb, which explodes and releases the red World Ring, to dispose of in another mission.
 Thus begging the question of why the Ring alone wasn’t extracted.
 Touching it fills Sonic with unspeakable rage, a harbinger of the childhood-tainting mosh pit to come.

 In the same manner as the other Rings when collected, Sonic becomes heated (no pun intended) at the ifrit’s destructive potential and Erazor’s cultural appropriation, instead of just saying, “I feel angry.”
-Tails calms him down and asks Shahra why the Rings are influencing them emotionally, but their guide doesn’t have an answer for them—until now, the Rings were only the stuff of legend.
+Tails calms him down and asks Shahra why the Rings are influencing them emotionally, but their guide doesn’t have an answer for them.

 In the scene after the “Head-to-Head” mission for Sand Oasis, Ali Baba tells Sonic and Shahra of his friend Sinbad, who was in a skirmish with pirates before being lifted off by the Rukh.
 Sonic asks Shahra for a magic carpet and pursues the living fossils.

-Sonic and Tails cough up a storm from the smoke belched out by the foundry.
-Sonic mistakes the Muslim nether regions for Juanaman when they catch the Rukh passing overhead.
-Shahra gives them a brief rundown on Sinbad and the cities they carry on their backs before Sonic requests a magic carpet—but not for him or Tails.
+Sonic and Tails cough up a storm from the smoke belched out by the foundry and catch the Rukh passing overhead.
+Also, Sonic requests a magic carpet, but not for him or Tails.

 Stage 5: Levitating Ruin